Boutonniere: how to make buttonhole flowers

-But boutonniers are so simple to make, what about wearing them a little more often?
-You can simply pick a bloom from your garden – or vase, or hedgerow – or craft something extraordinary to show your personal style.
+A boutonniere is so simple to make, so how about wearing one a little more often?
+You can simply pick a cut flower from your garden – or vase, or hedgerow – or craft something extraordinary to show your personal style.

-Men used to wear boutonniers far more commonly.
+Men used to wear boutonnieres far more commonly than they do now.
 In the late 18th century fashionable chaps in England – known as macaronis because of the pasta they ate on their European Grand Tours – were known to wear entire bouquets in miniature as their boutonniere.
 Less flashy gentlemen often wore sprays of flowers in their buttonhole as the frock coat emerged as general wear, its turned-down collar forming a lapel with an exposed buttonhole, and as bright costumes became more sober, the buttonhole flower became fashionable as a splash of colour on a plain jacket.

 How to make a boutonniere

 If you want your buttonhole flowers to stay perky throughout the day you will need to wire your flowers to prevent the heads drooping or snapping.
 To do this you’ll need to thread wire through the flower’s calyx, make a loop and pull the wire back so the head is secure.

 For best results for your boutonniere, leave the cut stems in water overnight then group your mix of flowers and foliage together.
 Bind your mix together with stem tape – wired flowers are easy to use as they can be moved into any position.

 Whether you leave the stems bare or cover with tape is down to personal preference, but florist’s tape can help prevent flowers and foliage from drying out too fast.
 Florist’s wire, stem tape, sturdy pins and decorative extras, such as ribbon and raffia, can be bought from many online suppliers.
 You can also place the stems in pin vases.

 More like this